Hybrid Modern Authentication (HMA) is implemented in the on-premises organization. This way, the users with…

 Conclusion

-In this article, you learned how to manage calendar permissions in Office 365 with PowerShell.
+You learned how to manage calendar permissions in Office 365 with PowerShell.
 Make sure you connect to Exchange Online PowerShell first.
 After that, run the commands that you need.
 This can be checking, adding, editing, or removing calendar permissions.

-Remember to use the:
+Remember to run the:

-- Get-MailboxFolderPermission cmdlet to view existing calendar permissions
+• Get-MailboxFolderPermission cmdlet to view existing calendar permissions

-- Add-MailboxFolderPermission cmdlet to add new calendar permissions
+• Add-MailboxFolderPermission cmdlet to add new calendar permissions

-- Set-MailboxFolderPermission cmdlet to modify calendar permissions
+• Set-MailboxFolderPermission cmdlet to modify calendar permissions

-- Remove-MailboxFolderPermission cmdlet to remove existing calendar permissions
+• Remove-MailboxFolderPermission cmdlet to remove existing calendar permissions

 Did you enjoy this article?
 You may also like Show week number in Outlook calendar.
 Don’t forget to follow us and share this article.

-Hoi Ali,
+6. Hoi Ali,

 Ik zit met een probleem mbt rechten geven op een agenda.